joachifm/cl-webkit/README.md

 - Each major section of the C API should be covered by a separate file under `webkit2/`
 - Document the binding not the C API

-Currently, the goal is not to cover the entire C API, but to grow the binding by demand.

 [GitHub]: https://github.com/joachifm/cl-webkit